micahtml/Data-Analysis/basketball-reference.com/Plotly/README.md

-# NBA Season Stat Analysis (MVP Race)
-# NBA MVP Performance Predictive Model
+# NBA MVP Performance Based Predictive Model

 This is a Python program that analyzes the performance of NBA players and predicts the top MVP candidates based on their stats.
 It uses the pandas library to scrape NBA season stat leaders data from basketball-reference.com, and then performs data cleaning and exploratory data analysis using Plotly to create interactive charts.